Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Acknowledgement

-\acknowledgments N.S. wants to thank Dr. Shriharsh Tendulkar and Dr. Emily Petroff for their helpful comments on the FRB data catalog.
+N.S. thanks Dr. Shriharsh Tendulkar and Dr. Emily Petroff for their helpful comments on the FRB data catalog.
+PDG is indebted to Late Dr. N. Rathnasree for several discussions on pulsar emission models.
 We also thank Ketan Sand, for his valuable comments on FRB data, and Pankaj Pawar, for some of the preliminary data analysis work.